zapdos352/CO2Zero/README.md

 ### Disclaimer

-I'm not the creator of this technology, I'm just showing my vision and other ways of using them(otimization)
+I'm not the creator of this technology, I'm just showing my vision and other ways of using them(optimization)

 ### References